KimAsseo/Hadassah_COVID-19/README.md

 # Hadassah_COVID-19

-## Calculators for probability to be positive to COVID-19 based on specific symptoms, according to Karni, Klein et al (link to medrxiv)
+## Calculators for probability to be positive to COVID-19 based on specific symptoms, according to Karni, Klein et al (https://www.medrxiv.org/content/10.1101/2020.07.30.20164327v1)

 **IMPORTANT!**